 The Hadoop vendor have made their first acquisition, bringing the one-year old London company (and its founder) into the fold.

-Cloudera has made its first purchase, snapping up the London machine learning startup Myrrix, as well as its founder.
+up the London machine learning startup Myrrix, as well as its founder.

 Details of the acquisition were announced in a blogpost on Tuesday, where Myrrix founder Sean Owen explained that he would be joining the Hadoop vendor as Director of Data Science in London, as well as bringing some of the technology behind his company with him.